Walter J. Kohler Sr.: Personal life

 Walter Kohler was born on March 3, 1875, in Sheboygan, Wisconsin, the third of six children born to industrialist and civic leader John Michael Kohler II (1844–1900) and his wife, the former Lillie Vollrath (1848–1883).
 John Michael headed a prosperous company selling iron and plumbing products, as well as enamelware.
 Lillie's father was a wealthy local businessman in the same general field.
 The Kohlers and the Vollraths have enjoyed close family and business relations to this day.

 Walter grew up in the family's home in Sheboygan.
 His formal education stopped at the eighth grade when at age 15 he persuaded his father to hire him full-time in the company business.

 Five years after his father's death in 1900, 30-year-old Walter took over what would soon be called the Kohler Company.
 A few days before his father died, Walter married Charlotte Henrietta "Lottie" Schroeder (1869–1947), a Kenosha school teacher.
 They had four sons: John Michael Kohler III (1902–68), Walter Jodok Jr. (1904–76), Carl James (1905–60), and Robert Eugene (1908–90).

 In the early 1920s, Walter built a lavish estate named Riverbend.
 It was constructed near the family factory in what was now the Village of Kohler, 4 mi west of Sheboygan.
 Riverbend's estimated cost was over $1 million; in 1928 it seems that Walter's total income was $3 million a year.

 Kohler was highly active in civic affairs and Republican Party (GOP) politics, but devoted almost all of his time and considerable energy to his growing and successful company.
 The great depression, two reelection defeats, a violent company strike, and a federal lawsuit severely affected him.
-He died in 1940, and the corporate reins were given to Walter's half-brother Herbert Vollrath Kohler (1891–1968), who had spent much of his life laboring in the factory.
+He died in 1940, and was buried at Woodland Kohler Village Cemetery.
+The corporate reins were given to Walter's half-brother Herbert Vollrath Kohler (1891–1968), who had spent much of his life laboring in the factory.